chrisjackson-pellicle/hybpiper-nf/README.md

 ## Name formatting of input read files
 You will need to provide the `hybpiper_pipeline_v1_7.nf` pipeline with either:

-a) A directory of forwards and reverse reads (and, optionally, a file of single reads) for each sample; or
+a) A directory of paired-end forwards and reverse reads (and, optionally, a file of single-end reads) for each sample; or

 b) A directory of single-end reads.